-No sanction will be imposed until all appeals are completed (see the "Appeals" policy).
+No sanction will be imposed until all appeals are completed (see the "Appeals" portion of the Code of Student Conduct).
 Failure to complete a sanction will result in a hold on the student's ability to register for subsequent semesters or additional disciplinary sanctions.
 Student organizations will not be reinstated until all sanctions are completed.